Samsung Galaxy S21 phones have lost half their value since January, study says

-Samsung's latest lineup of smartphones, launched at the end of January, have already lost around half of their value according to a study published Wednesday by Sell Cell, a site that lets you sell your used phone.
-Losing the most value is the 256GB Galaxy S21 5G, which is worth 57% less than it retails for, and 51% less for the 128GB model.
-This means that while the S21 5G sells for $999 new, the most you'll get for selling it is $429.
+Samsung's latest flagship smartphones, launched at the end of January, have already lost around half of their value, according to a study published Wednesday by Sell Cell, a site that lets you sell your used phone.
+Losing the most value is the 256GB Galaxy S21 5G, which used is worth 57% less than it retails for when new, and 51% less for the 128GB model.
+This means that while the S21 5G goes for $999 new, the most you'll get reselling it is $429.

 Read more: Samsung Galaxy S21's three models compared: S21 vs. S21 Plus vs. S21 Ultra